nicksanford/my_personal_site/content/about.md

 I love learning new (to me) languages and ways of thinking about programming.

-Some topics I'm most interested in now include Rust, SAT solvers & other OR approaches, sandboxed runtimes, and programming environments that empower people who don't think of themselves as programmers to be able to program.
+Some topics I'm most interested in now include Robotics, Rust, Ocaml, sandboxed runtimes, and programming environments that empower people who don't think of themselves as programmers to be able to program.